Photos by Marc Viquez, Stadium Journey

 There is an excellent collection of paraphernalia in and around the building that is featured nicely and neatly on lobby walls.
 The Wall of Fame and championship team photos are also on display inside the fieldhouse.

 The hospitality room is an interesting little room located outside the gym in the main lobby.
 There are pictures, photos, and various pieces of Southport memorabilia set in a 1950’s diner backdrop.
 It is open only to media, coaches, referees, and staff, but a quick look and you will be taken back to another era.

 The collection of high school facilities in Indiana is impressive in design, beauty, and nostalgia.
 Southport’s venue fits nicely into the collection.
 The proximity of the facility to Indianapolis makes it an easy stop for anyone who is in town visiting other sports events.
-Hinkle Fieldhouse and Bankers Life Fieldhouse might grab all of the attention and praise in the city, but the Southport Fieldhouse should not be overlooked.
+Hinkle Fieldhouse and Gainbridge Fieldhouse might grab all of the attention and praise in the city, but the Southport Fieldhouse should not be overlooked.
 It has been standing proudly since 1958.